-When a worker is told to self-isolate by a doctor or has been diagnosed with COVID-19 (coronavirus), they can apply for a COVID-19 enhanced Illness Benefit payment of €350 per week.
+If a worker is told to self-isolate by a doctor or diagnosed with COVID-19, they can apply for a COVID-19 enhanced Illness Benefit payment.

-- Diagnosed with COVID-19
+- Are diagnosed with COVID-19

 To qualify for COVID-19 enhanced Illness Benefit, you must:

-- Be aged between 18 and 66
+- Be aged under 66

 You should continue to talk with your doctor about your diagnosis and the length of time you are medically certified unfit to work because of COVID-19.